sourcebots/docs/content/kit/_index.md

 ## Boards

-Besides the Pi, there are 3 main controller boards to interface with your kit.
+Besides the Raspberry Pi, there are 3 main controller boards to interface with your kit.

 | [Motor Board](motor-board) | [Power Board](power-board) | [Servo Assembly](servo-assembly) |
 |---|---|---|